Disabled Children & Young Peoples Register and Care Passport

-The Disabled Children & Young People's Register is a secure database which aims to capture information about all children and young people aged 0-25 years with special educational needs and disabilities (SEND) living within Reading Borough Council area.
+The Disabled Children & Young People's Register (DCR) is a secure database that aims to capture information about all children and young people aged 0-25 years with special educational needs and disabilities (SEND) living within the Reading Borough area.
 The information that you give us will be used anonymously to show the use of and demand for services in Reading.
-We will use this information to help us to plan, monitor and develop appropriate facilities and services for disabled children, young people and their families.
+We will use this information to help us to plan, monitor, and develop appropriate facilities and services for disabled children, young people, and their families.
 NOTE: This register is for Reading Borough Council residents only.

 Reading Borough Council – providing the Family Information Service/SEND Local Offer for Brighter Futures for Children.
 Brighter Futures For Children - Website